BerkAlpGozek/WebDingsCalculator/README.md

     - A String called `ShnjIkri`
       - This is the variable that sets the font for the calculator.
     - A Float Called `KwruNgsa`

-- Create the Function `FloodTheLCL` with an Int Parameter Called ´riAynmi´
+- Create the Function `FloodTheLCL` with an Int Parameter Called `riAynmi`
+  - This function is used with the operator buttons
   - Parameter ´riAynmi´ indicates which button it is
-  - This function is used with the operator buttons
   - Gives the value inside `DispText` to InPocket with Type Casting to a Float
   - `DispText` is reset
   - `Sign` is given the value in `riAynmi` to
   - `AskaLnglSryu` is set to `false` for the calculator to know it is no longer in repeated calculator mode

+- Create the function called `HumInstrProj` that returns a float
+  - This function is used with the equals button.
+  - It has a temp `Float` variable called `gndhIkri`
+  - It checks the sign assigned to var ´Sign´ and does the required operations to function as a proper calculator
+  - set